-This course is a survey of social, intellectual, economic, and political developments which have molded the modern western world.
-The course covers the ancient and medieval periods and concludes in the era of the Renaissance and Reformation.
+This survey course examines the social, intellectual, economic, cultural, and political developments which have shaped the modern western world.
+It covers the history of the West from its earliest beginnings to the early modern era.

 +HIS 102.
 HISTORY OF WESTERN CIVILIZATION II.
 3 hrs.